-If you are planning to change the 'LA child ID', either for a single child or for a whole group of children, it will prevent DfE from analysing across different children in need census years, or analysing between children in need and the children looked after return.
+If you are planning to change the 'LA child ID', either for a single child or for a whole group of children, it will prevent DfE from analysing across different children in need census years, or analysing between the children in need and the children looked after data collection.
 For this reason, any proposal to change ids should be discussed with DfE at an early stage and in advance of any changes.
-DfE can be contacted via the details given in the contact details section of this guide.
+DfE can be contacted via the details a data collections service request form.